a1764879/a1764879/README.md

 ### Hi there, I'm Alan Pallath - call me [Alan](https://alanpallath.codes/)  👋

-## I'm a Postgraduate Student at University of Adelaide and full time Developer!
+## I'm a Postgraduate Student at the University of Adelaide and full-time Developer!

-- 🔭 I’m currently searching for full time developer roles!
+- 🔭 I’m currently searching for full-time developer roles!
 - 🌱 I’m currently learning React Native and Computer Vision
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Learn DevOps
-- ⚡ Fun fact: I love to take photos and learn new stuffs
+- ⚡ Fun fact: I love to take photos and learn new kinds of stuff

 ### Connect with me: